RainCloudPlots/RainCloudPlots/README.md

 * [![Binder](https://img.shields.io/badge/binder%20tutorial-python-fb62f6.svg)](https://mybinder.org/v2/gh/RainCloudPlots/RainCloudPlots/master?filepath=tutorial_python%2Fraincloud_tutorial_python.ipynb) will open the python tutorial as an online jupyter notebook.
 * [![Binder](https://img.shields.io/badge/binder%20tutorial-R-c62e65.svg)](https://mybinder.org/v2/gh/RainCloudPlots/RainCloudPlots/master?urlpath=rstudio) will open an online version of RStudio.
 You'll need to navigate to the [R tutorial](https://github.com/RainCloudPlots/RainCloudPlots/blob/master/tutorial_R/raincloud_tutorial_r.Rmd) (`/tutorial_R/raincloud_tutorial_r.Rmd`) from within RStudio and open the file to run it.

+## Raincloud plots in the wild

+We are delighted by how popular RainCloud plots have been!
+In the six months since we published our [preprint](https://peerj.com/preprints/27137v1/) we have seen the following uses of RainCloud plots "in the wild":

+* There's a [shiny app](https://gabrifc.shinyapps.io/raincloudplots/) by [Gabriel Forn-Cuní](https://github.com/gabrifc) and hosted on GitHub at [github.com/gabrifc/raincloud-shiny](https://github.com/gabrifc/raincloud-shiny).
+* There's an accessible tutorial using [native R datasets]() `[MISSING LINK]`
+* RainCloud plots have been incorporated in the [PupillometryR](https://github.com/samhforbes/PupillometryR) package by [Sam Forbes](https://github.com/samhforbes).
+* There's a lovely [animated demonstration](https://twitter.com/page_eco/status/1064891967077789703) showcasing how easy it is for humans to read signal into noise for small samples (code available as a [gist](https://gist.github.com/ajstewartlang/89dcdf01c4512a213141a16e9243626d) by [Andrew Stewart](https://github.com/ajstewartlang).

+## Read more about RainCloud Plots

+You can read more about RainCloud plots in the following blog posts:

+* The original [Introducing RainCloud Plots](https://micahallen.org/2018/03/15/introducing-raincloud-plots/) post by [Micah Allen](https://micahallen.org/) in March 2018.
+* A great [summary of our preprint](https://prelights.biologists.com/highlights/raincloud-plots-multi-platform-tool-robust-data-visualization/) is at [Prelights](https://prelights.biologists.com/), an inititative to showcase the best preprints in the biological sciences.
+* Raincloud Plots were included in [Helena Jambor's](https://helenajambor.wordpress.com/) blog post ["Pick'n'mix plots"](https://helenajambor.wordpress.com/2018/08/28/pick-n-mix-plots/) which compares a few different visualisation types.

 ## Installing and running on your local machine